rajatjindal/spin-trigger-ghaction/README.md

 To install from a release, reference a plugin manifest from a [release](https://github.com/fermyon/spin-trigger-ghaction/releases).
 For example, to install the canary release:

-TODO:
+Goals:

+- [ ] Able to run a hello world action
-- [ ] Add example to setup a new executable on the runner
+- [ ] Able to download a tool, and add to path
-- [ ] Add example to show how to get token from vault
+- [ ] Able to download a tool and add it to toolcache and path.
-- [ ] Add example to show how a malicious actor cannot make request to a random url
+- [ ] Able to download a tool that needs whole dir setup and add it to toolcache and path.
-- [ ] Add example to show how to access checked-out code, in guest, mounted via runtime
+- [ ] Able to get token from a service such as vault

 ```sh
 spin plugins install --url https://github.com/rajatjindal/spin-trigger-ghaction/releases/download/canary/trigger-ghaction.json